Solone Tablets is a brand of medicine containing the active ingredient prednisolone (corticosteroids (oral and injectable)).

 - high doses of aspirin

-The above medicines may either reduce the effectiveness of SOLONE, reduce its own effectiveness and/or react with SOLONE resulting in untoward or sometimes dangerous side effects.
+The above medicines may either reduce the effectiveness of SOLONE and/or react with SOLONE resulting in untoward or sometimes dangerous side effects.

-SOLONE will interfere with laboratory tests your doctor may make to check your thyroid.
 Tell your doctor if you are taking SOLONE tablets before you undergo any laboratory test.
+SOLONE may interfere with laboratory tests that check your thyroid.

 This list is not exhaustive.
 Your doctor or pharmacist has more information on medicines to be careful with or avoid while taking SOLONE.